pfalcon/pycopy/docs/library/uctypes.rst

         ...
     }

+Properties are basicly offset and type, where types can be scalar (like integers of different sizes, bitfields, floats), or aggregate (arrays, structures, pointers, containing references to other types recursively).
-Currently, ``uctypes`` requires explicit specification of offsets for each field.
-Offset are given in bytes from the structure start.
+Offsets can be either specified explicitly, or there's a helper function (`calc_offsets()`) which can calculate offsets automatically in an ordered dictionary of fields.
+Offsets are given in bytes from the structure start.

-Following are encoding examples for various field types:
+Following are encoding specification for various field types:

 * Scalar types::